 Catastrophic injuries, wrongful deaths, and expensive losses deserve attention from a personal injury lawyer.
 A lawyer will have the knowledge and experience to aggressively negotiate your claim for fair results.
 Do not settle for less than you require.
 Work with an attorney for maximum compensation.

-Whether you know what caused your Scottsdale car accident or you need a lawyer to investigate further, contact David Shapiro Law, PLLC.
+Whether you know what caused your Scottsdale car accident or you need a lawyer to investigate further, contact Shapiro Law Team.
 We can look into the cause of your car accident and let you know if you have grounds for a claim.
 From there, we may offer to take over insurance company negotiations or take your claim to trial in Maricopa County on your behalf.
 We accept car accident cases involving many different causes, factors, and defendants in Arizona.

 A vehicle collision in Arizona can inflict serious, catastrophic, or fatal injuries on victims involved.
 The forces exerted on vehicle occupants in the average car accident are enough to break bones, injure soft tissues, and cause a variety of other injuries.
 Attorney David Shapiro got into personal injury law out of a passion for helping people with serious to life-changing injuries.
 He built his practice on the belief that no victim should have to accept an injury without a fight.
 Our plaintiff’s firm accepts car accident cases involving many types of injuries.